canismarko/franklin/docs/index.rst

 The following console scripts are available.

 - ``fetch-doi`` - Retrieve PDFs and bibtex entries.
+- ``abbreviate-journals`` - Parse a bibtex file and abbreviate the journal titles.
 - ``bibtex-cleanup`` - [coming soon] Parse a bibtex file and clean it up.

 .. toctree::